-III.
+II.
 DISCUSSION AND ANALYSIS

-The authority requested of DOE by MSCG is a necessary condition for exporting under section 202(e) of the FPA.
+The authority requested of DOE by SET is a necessary condition for exporting under section 202(e) of the FPA.
 Before an electricity export authorization is granted, DOE evaluates the impact of the export on the reliability of the U.S. electric system.

-Specifically, under the first criterion of section 202(e), DOE shall approve an electricity export application "unless, after opportunity for hearing, it finds that the proposed transmission would impair the sufficiency of electric supply within the United States...."
+Specifically, under the first criterion of section 202(e), DOE shall approve an electricity export application "unless, after opportunity for hearing, it finds that the proposed transmission would impair the sufficiency of electric supply within the United States..."
 DOE has interpreted this criterion to mean that sufficient generating resources must exist such that the exporter could sustain the export while still maintaining adequate generating resources to meet all native load obligations.
-Power marketers, like MSCG, do not have franchised service areas and, consequently, have no native load obligations like the traditional local distribution utility.
+Power marketers, like SET, do not have franchised service areas and, consequently, have no native load obligations like the traditional local distribution utility.
 Marketers build a power purchase portfolio from electric power purchased from various entities inside and outside the United States.
 The power purchased by a power marketer is, by definition, surplus to the needs of the selling entities.
 With no native load obligations, the power marketer is free to sell its power portfolio on the open market domestically or as an export.
 Because a marketer has no native load obligations and because power purchased by a marketer would be surplus to the needs of the entities selling the power to the marketer, an export occurring under such circumstances would meet the first statutory criterion of section 202(e) of the FPA of not impairing the sufficiency of supply within the United States.

 Under the second criterion of section 202(e), DOE shall approve an electricity export application "unless, after opportunity for hearing, it finds that the proposed transmission...would impede or tend to impede the coordination in the public interest of facilities subject to the jurisdiction of the Commission."
 DOE has interpreted this second criterion primarily as an issue of the operational reliability of the domestic electric transmission system.
-Therefore, export authorizations issued by DOE have been conditioned to ensure that the export would not cause operating parameters on regional transmission systems to fall outside of established industry criteria or cause or exacerbate a transmission operating problem.

 Prior to the restructuring of the electric power industry, the only entities able to export were those electric utilities that were contiguous with the U.S. international border that owned international transmission facilities.
-The exported energy originated from within the exporter's system and standard transmission studies could be performed to determine the impact of the export on regional electric systems.
+The exported energy generally originated from within the exporter's system and standard transmission studies could be performed to determine the impact of the export on regional electric systems.

-However, deregulation of wholesale power markets and the introduction of open-access transmission expanded the geographic scope of entities capable of exporting electric energy.
-Today, at the time of application, the typical exporter cannot identify the source of the exported energy or the electric systems that might be called upon to provide transmission service to the border.
-Consequently, traditional transmission studies cannot be used to determine the impact of the export on the operational reliability of the regional electric transmission systems.
+However, deregulation of wholesale power markets and the introduction of openaccess transmission expanded the geographic scope of entities capable of exporting electric energy.
+Today, at the time it submits its application to DOE, the typical exporter cannot identify the source of the exported energy or the electric systems that might be called upon to provide transmission service to the border.
+Consequently, traditional transmission studies cannot be used to determine the impact of such exports on the operational reliability of the regional electric transmission systems.